≪ Go to our review of Video Monitors

 The Lila earned a 9 of 10 for battery life, which is the best battery life score for the dedicated monitors in this review.

-This monitor has a lithium ion battery that had a run time of 12.75 hrs in our tests.
+The Lila uses a lithium-ion battery that lasts about 12.75 hrs according to our tests.
 The manufacturer claims a 72 hour run time in PEEP mode, but we were unable to duplicate this claim during testing.
 They also claim 10 hrs in normal mode, and 6.5 hrs for audio and video on.

 The Lila earned a 2 of 10 for features, which is the lowest out of all 9 products we tested.